Get motor trade cover the easy way. Click the green button to get quotes now.

 Number of claims

-When you’re with a particular insurance provider, the number of claims you made in the previous year of your policy will certainly affect the price you pay going forward.
+When you’re with a particular insurance provider, the number of c in the previous year of your policy will certainly affect the price you pay going forward.
 If you made a lot of claims then you’ll be considered high risk and therefore expect to pay a higher premium.

 Types of vehicles being covered